umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 Found something that has not yet been documented?
 Please [report it on our issue tracker](https://github.com/umbraco/UmbracoDocs/issues).
 :::

-### Example of changes that needs to be made
+### Example of changes that need to be made

-One of the changes made, is how published content is rendered through Template files.
+One of the changes made is how published content is rendered through Template files.
 Due to this, it will be necessary to update **all** Template files (`.cshtml`) to reflect these changes.

 Read more about these changes in the [IPublishedContent section of the Documentation](../../../Reference/Querying/IPublishedContent/).